Masset Airport

 Masset Airport (IATA: ZMT, ICAO: CZMT) is located 1.5 NM northeast of Masset, British Columbia, Canada.
-In 2008 the airport began services using a 737 jet.
+In 2008, the airport began services using a Boeing 737 jet.

 History

 The airport was constructed in July 1943 as RCAF Station Masset.
-It was built by the RCAF's No. 9 Construction Maintenance Unit.
+It was built by the Royal Canadian Air Force's No. 9 Construction Maintenance Unit.
 The original landing strip was a perforated steel plate runway, which was built in a record breaking 14 days.
-At the end of World War II RCAF Station Masset was surplus to requirements, so in 1945 it was mothballed.
+At the end of World War II, RCAF Station Masset was surplus to requirements, so in 1945 it was mothballed.

-CFS Masset a radio relay station, was built adjacent to RCAF Station Masset in 1942.
+CFS Masset, a radio relay station, was built adjacent to RCAF Station Masset in 1942.